ming436534/modelizr/docs/api/FetchAPI.md

 # Fetch API

-The internal Fetch API used by modelizr.
+The internal Fetch API used by Modelizr.
 The API is a function that accepts all modifications made to the query tool calling it, and returns a promise containing the server result.

 Basic structure of the API
 ```javascript